starlilyth/Linux-PoolManager/README.md

 * Farm Overview, including miner versions, active pools, and last page refresh time.
 * Easy CSS theming, with several themes included.
-* GUI Settings Page - no need to edit a settings file NEW!
+* GUI Settings Page - no need to edit a settings file
+* NEW!
 PoolManager can now be configured to send an email when GPU alert conditions are met, including sick and dead status, hardware errors, and stopped/hung miner, along with all the previously available alert settings, and a new Fan High setting.

 See the GitHub wiki page for screenshots.

 -----

 Reqirements: Linux running cgminer or clone.
 Built and tested on litecoin-bamt 1.2.
-This should work out of the box on BAMT, but will need the following Perl modules on clean Linux installs :
+This should work out of the box on BAMT, but will need the following Perl modules on clean Linux installs:

 * libjson-perl
 * libyaml-perl